LucasPaetow/rAF-Animation/readme.md

 });
 ```

-Implementing this animation "engine" can be done differently but most implementations evolve around some key points:
+Implementing this animation "engine" can be done differently but most implementations revolve around some key points:

 - a way to keep track of the animation progress (time elapsed vs time remaining),
 - the change in the DOM layout based on the progress